 Internal Governance and Real Earnings Management

-In this paper, we examine whether key subordinate executives have the incentives and ability to restrain the extent of real earnings management.
-Using the number of years to retirement to capture key subordinate executives’ incentives and using their relative to CEO compensation to capture their influence within the firm, we find that the extent of real earnings management decreases with key subordinate executives’ horizon and influence.
-In cross-sectional analyses, we find that the impact of internal governance is less important when the CEO is less myopic, is less effective when the key subordinate executives are promoted by the CEO, and is more important for firms with more complex operations where key subordinate executives’ contribution is higher, and is enhanced by the effectiveness of external governance.
-This paper contributes to the literature by examining how internal governance affects the extent of real earnings management.
-This examination is important as it sheds light on how the members of the management team work together and shape financial reporting quality.
+We examine whether internal governance affects the extent of real earnings management in U.S. corporations.
+Internal governance refers to the process through which key subordinate executives provide checks and balances in the organization and affect corporate decisions.
+Using the number of years to retirement to capture key subordinate executives’ horizon incentives and using their compensation relative to CEO compensation to capture their influence within the firm, we find that the extent of real earnings management decreases with key subordinate executives’ horizon and influence.
+In cross-sectional analyses, we find that the effect of internal governance is stronger for firms with more complex operations where key subordinate executives’ contribution is higher, is enhanced when CEOs are less powerful, is weaker when the capital markets benefit of meeting or beating earnings benchmarks is higher, and is stronger in the post-SOX period, when real earnings management is likely more prevalent.
+The results are also robust to controlling for potential endogeneity concerns and to using alternative measures of internal governance that are used to rule out alternative explanations.
+This paper contributes to the literature by examining how internal governance affects the extent of real earnings management and by shedding light on how the members of the management team work together in shaping financial reporting quality.

 Keywords: internal governance, real earnings management